 Installing a New Hydraulic Cylinder

-This how-to guide provides an overview of the steps needed for replacing and installing a new hydraulic cylinder.
-We have included prep work, removal of your old cylinder, installation of your new hydraulic cylinder, installation completion instructions, and safety precautions to help you install your new hydraulic cylinder.
+This how-to guide provides an overview of the steps needed for replacing a hydraulic cylinder, including prep work, removing your old cylinder, installing a new hydraulic cylinder, and important safety precautions for hydraulic cylinder replacement.

 Hydraulic Cylinder Installation Prep Work

-- Make sure components are greased and hydraulic pipes flushed before connecting to the cylinder.
+- Grease all components and flush the hydraulic pipes before connecting them to the new hydraulic

 - Ensure there are no pressure or external forces added in the hydraulic system when lowering the loads.